storj/docs/app/learn/concepts/decentralization/coordination-avoidance/page.md

 docId: UxLZTYCEDciC5L0f3LRWd
 redirects:
   - /dcs/concepts/decentralization/coordination-avoidance
+metadata:
+  title: Understanding Coordination Avoidance in the Storj Network
+  description:
+    The Storj Network maintains a coordination avoidant approach for better performance, scalability, and reliability, compared to coordination-dependent systems.
+While it does not utilize blockchain consensus for file transfers, it leverages it for payment processing.
+The network's decentralization allows for greater scalability by minimizing coordination overhead.
 ---

 Rather than coming to a global consensus around the entire state of the network (as in blockchains like ethereum, etc.) The Storj Network is **Coordination Avoidant.** The network does not need global consistency (as per CAP Theorem) as each uplink user only needs to be able to recover _their_ files.